 - Provide a consistent and visual approach to communication which the autistic learner may find it easier to access and process than the spoken language.

-All autistic learners are individuals.
-It is not helpful to assume that they will all use visual supports or use the same recourses or approaches to using them.
+All autistic learners are likely to benefit from developmentally appropriate visual supports.
 This information can be explored during transition planning, parental/carer meetings, professional meetings and of course with the learner who may have their own preferences of presentation styles and images.

 Further information and access to a range of free downloadable visual supports is available in the Resources section of this Toolbox.